Updates, commentary, training and advice on immigration and asylum law

 In some circumstances, the Home Office has an obligation to give the applicant a chance to respond to an allegation of dishonesty, as discussed in further detail in this blog post.

-A guidance document on Document verification checks states at pages 9 and 10 that:
+The guidance on Document verification checks states at pages 9 and 10 that:

 You must not assume that an applicant who has submitted a false document has also used deception.
 The applicant has used deception if they knowingly submitted a false document.
 You must consider whether, on the balance of probabilities, the applicant knew they were submitting a false document.
 Examples of evidence that might support this finding include: